Egypt detains women who called for prisoner release amid coronavirus, lawyer says

+The four women, including a prominent novelist and a professor, were detained by Egyptian security forces on Wednesday, a lawyer and the relative said.

-The women were detained as they protested outside the cabinet office on Wednesday and are being held for questioning on charges including incitement to organise a demonstration and spreading false news, the relative, Sanaa Seif, told Reuters.
+They were held for questioning on charges including incitement to organize a demonstration and spreading false news, the relative, Sanaa Seif, told Reuters.
+Seif posted the news of the three women’s release on social media.

 On Thursday, state TV and a judicial source reported that 15 members of political movements had been ordered released from jail.